cedrickchee/awesome-transformer-nlp/README.md

 - [Transformers learn in-context by gradient descent (paper)](https://arxiv.org/abs/2212.07677) by J von Oswald et al. [[AI Alignment Forum](https://www.alignmentforum.org/posts/firtXAWGdvzXYAh9B/paper-transformers-learn-in-context-by-gradient-descent)]
 - [Why Can GPT Learn In-Context?
 Language Models Secretly Perform Gradient Descent as Meta-Optimizers (paper)](https://arxiv.org/abs/2212.10559v2) by Microsoft Research.
 - [Cognitive Biases in Large Language Models](https://universalprior.substack.com/p/cognitive-biases-in-large-language)
+- [Tracr: Compiled Transformers as a Laboratory for Interpretability (paper)](https://arxiv.org/abs/2301.05062) (2023) by DeepMind - TRACR (TRAnsformer Compiler for RASP) is a compiler for converting RASP programs (DSL for Transformers) into weights of a GPT-like model.
+Usually, we train Transformers to encode algorithms in their weights.
+With TRACR, we go in the reverse direction; compile weights **directly** from explicit code.
+Why do this?
+Accelerate interpretability research.
+Think of it like formal methods (from software eng.) on Transformers.
+It can be difficult to check if the explanation an interpretability tool provides is correct. [[Tweet](https://twitter.com/davlindner/status/1613900577804525573), [code](https://github.com/deepmind/tracr)]

 ## Videos